Mandritsa – the Albanian village in the Rhodopes, Bulgaria

 One of them belonged to Dr. Atanas Peikidis, one of the few graduates at that time.
 It is called the “Doctor’s House” and is located opposite the town hall just before the main square.
 Its ground floor was utilized as a gynecological clinic, and the living quarters were on the upper floor.

-Mandritsa village: the town hall
+The town hall

-Mandritsa village: the town hall
+The town hall

-How to get there
+How to get to Mandritsa

 This entry was posted in Bulgaria.
 Bookmark the permalink.